 Handbook and Encyclopaedia Entries

-- forthcoming 2014: ‘Translation/Language’, in Saër Maty Bâ and Immanuel Ness (eds) The Palgrave Encyclopedia of Imperialism and Anti-Imperialism, 2 vols., Basingstoke and New York: Palgrave Macmillan.
+- forthcoming: 'Imperialism, Language and Translation', in Saër Maty Bâ and Immanuel Ness (eds) The Palgrave Encyclopedia of Imperialism and Anti-Imperialism, 2 vols., Basingstoke and New York: Palgrave Macmillan.

 - 2012: 'Translation and Ideology', in Luc van Doorslaer and Yves Gambier (eds) Handbook of Translation Studies, vol. 3, Amsterdam and New York: John Benjamins, 59-65.